Marshall County Property Tax Rate 2017 [Go To Different County]

 Getting a Homestead Exemption may also help protect your home from being repossessed in the case of a property tax lien due to unpaid Marshall County property taxes or other types of other debt.

 In most counties, you must specifically submit a homestead exemption application to your county tax assessor in order to enjoy the tax reduction and other benefits available.
 To get a copy of the Marshall County Homestead Exemption Application, call the Marshall County Assessor's Office and ask for details on the homestead exemption program.
 You can also ask about other exemptions that may exist for veterans, seniors, low-income families, or property used for certain purposes such as farmland or open space.

 Marshall County Property Tax Deduction

 You can usually deduct 100% of your Marshall County property taxes from your taxable income on your Federal Income Tax Return as an itemized deduction.
-Illinois may also let you deduct some or all of your Marshall County property taxes on your Illinois income tax return.
+Mississippi may also let you deduct some or all of your Marshall County property taxes on your Mississippi income tax return.